Who founded Islam?

 After the Prophet’s Death: Emergence of Shi’i and Sunni Sects of Islam

 After Muhammad was killed in 632, he did no successor named.
-A particular group, the Shi’a, believe that only those with direct ancestry to Muhammad could lead the Muslim community in a moral manner.
+A particular group, the Shi’a, believe that only those with direct ancestry to Muhammad could morally lead the Muslim community.
 They believed that ‘Ali was Muhammad’s closest blood male close relative was their future chief ( caliph).
 The other, called the Sunnis were of the opinion it was the Prophet’s destiny must be chosen by consensus. they elected three of his closest companions, usually known as”the rightly guided Caliphs (Abu Bakr and ‘Umar and ‘Uthman) as the leaders for the Muslim community.
 ‘Ali succeeded as the fourth caliph.

 The Islamic community remains divided between Sunni as well as Shi’i groups.
 Sunnis are devoted to the four caliphs, whereas Shi’is consider ‘Ali to be an early spiritual leader.
 The division between the two groups has led to disagreements in the worship of God as also in religious and political opinions.
 Sunnis are the largest and comprise the majority areas of the Muslim world, and Shi’i communities are mostly on the borders of Iran and Iraq, and Iraq, with a significant number of Shi’i living across Bahrain, Lebanon, Kuwait, Turkey, Pakistan, and Afghanistan.